I was thrilled to see these 35 Christians among TIME's top 100.

 Nevertheless, Constantine himself was a true believer and active advocate for Jesus and the Gospel.

-It was Constantine’s position as Emperor that made him an important figure in the Roman world and one of the most influential Christians of history.
+Constantine’s position as Emperor made him an important figure in the Roman world and one of the most influential Christians in history.

 His thinking and doctrine on original sin became the foundation for Catholic and Reformed theology.
 He is important to all philosophy and discussions of theology because of his “proofs” for the existence of God.